Cascable/cascablecore-demo/README.md

 If you're interested in licensing CascableCore, head over to our [developer site](http://developer.cascable.se) and sign up for an account.
 From there you can fill out a request for an evaluation license — if we think CascableCore is a good fit for you, we'll send you an evaluation license.

-Once you have your evaluation license, replace the `CascableCoreLicense.h` and `CascableCoreLicense.m` files with it and the project will compile.
+Once you have your evaluation license, replace the `CascableCoreLicense.h`, `CascableCoreLicense.m`, and `CascableCoreLicense.swift` files with it and the project will compile.

 ### Additional Resources